 - Move around the ants using your fingers across the scene

 *Helpful hint: to create smaller ants, print off two ant printables on one sheet of paper.
+Attach the ants with glue for a permanent creation.

 Additional Crafting Tips